mbanani/WorldGen/README.md

 # Generate a 3D scene in mesh mode
 # Make sure you installed my customized viser to correctly visualize the mesh without backface culling
-# It may take a while to load the mesh in viser, if you view it through ssh port forward.

 pip install git+https://github.com/ZiYang-xie/viser.git
 python demo.py -p "A beautiful landscape with a river and mountains" --return_mesh
 ```